YuNagaoka/mango_multithreads_wang/README.md

-# Modified mango for multi-threads
+# Modified mango for multi-threads and replicates

 ## 1.What is the bugs